SergeBakharev/carvera_a_to_z/workholding.md

 A vise is typically used when cutting high-precision metal parts, since it provides excellent rigidity.
 It's also interesting when productivity and/or repeatability over multiple runs of the same job matter: the vise provides a good reference point to align the stock consistently, and installation/removal is very quick.
 Or more simply, whenever there is a need to hold a piece that cannot sit flat on the wasteboard \(_e.g._ anything round\)

-The max width of the vise jaw is the main limitation, and its height may be a concern, especially on a machine like the Shapeoko that has a somewhat limited Z travel.
+The max width of the vise jaw is the main limitation, and its height may be a concern, especially on a machine like the Carvera that has a somewhat limited Z travel.
 A low-profile vise, that can be installed and removed from the machine depending on the job at hand, is a good option to have:

 ![](.gitbook/assets/workholding_vice.png)